dev-scripts/prakashbhandari.com.np/content/posts/how-to-publish-your-own-public-npm-package.md

 ```
 ### Create files inside `__tests__/` folder
 I will also write unit test by using one of most popular JavaScript framework  called `Jest`.
+I have installed Jest for this.
 But, you can totally ignore this step, because you might feel boring :)

 The test code for each file inside the `__tests__/` should look like this.